ajaymehul/stelligent-u/02-s3/README.md

 _[Can anyone else see your file yet](https://docs.aws.amazon.com/AmazonS3/latest/dev/s3-access-control.html)?_

+> No, access is denied for calls without the session-token.

 For further reading, see the S3 [Access Policy Language Overview](https://docs.aws.amazon.com/AmazonS3/latest/dev/access-policy-language-overview.html).

 ##### Question: Sync vs Copy

 _What makes "sync" a better choice than "cp" for some S3 uploads?_

+> `sync` is recrusive and preserves the folder strucutre while cp only copies a single file.

 #### Lab 2.1.3: Exclude Private Objects When Uploading to a Bucket